Are you passionate about food, nutrition and health?

 - Food and nutrition science is one of the 10 fastest growing areas of health, with an impressive growth rate of 21% projected by 2022 in North America.

 - The Faculty of Health Sciences offers mentoring and academic success support services.

-- The School of Nutritional Sciences offers lunchtime presentations related to nutrition and food science.
+- The School of Nutrition Sciences offers lunchtime presentations related to nutrition and food sciences.

-- The Association of Nutrition Students (ADÉNUT) is very dynamic and stimulates interaction between students of all years.
+- The Nutrition Sciences Students Association (NSSA) is very dynamic and stimulates interaction between students of all years.

 - The opportunity to learn about research fields through scholarships.

 - The Faculty is located close to industry leaders, major government agencies and an extensive hospital network.

 - We are the largest bilingual university in the world, at the crossroads of languages and cultures.